 Dogs attending the upcoming conference outside Phoenix are encouraged to wear protective booties.
 Otherwise, they can become blistered just by walking across the dirt.
 OUCH!

 Fur protects most dogs and cats from sunburn in hot weather, but thinly furred ear tips, bridge of the nose, and the tummy can get burned.
-White pets are at highest risk.
+White pets are at the highest risk.
 Dogs who sleep on their back and sun-worshiping cats seem affected most often.

 Sunburn isn’t a medical emergency, but it can be painful.
 Cold water spray from a plant mister every half hour or so works great to soothe sunburned dogs, but cats hate getting sprayed.
 Aloe vera creams not only moisturize but also help heal burns faster.
 These products often contain vitamin E that speeds healing and soothes burns.
 Learn more about the dangers and what to do for pet sunburn.